sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 ## Configuring observability

+> NOTE: Observability features are currently not supported when [downloading and running executor binaries yourself](#binaries)

-Sourcegraph ships with dashboards to display executor metrics.
-To populate these dashboards, the Prometheus instance instance bundled with your Sourcegraph deployment must be able to scrape the executor metrics endpoint.
-We highly encourage setting this up to help make informed decisions on scaling and to make debugging of issues easier.
+Sourcegraph [ships with dashboards](observability/metrics.md) that can display executor metrics.
+We highly encourage setting this up to help make informed decisions on scaling and to make debugging easier.

-In order to set this up, we add additional scrape jobs to the prometheus instance to discover the running executor machines.
-To do so, we need to provide the prometheus instance with service account credentials to talk to the cloud providers to get the list of active compute instances.
-Therefore, the `credentials` submodule exists in both our [AWS](https://sourcegraph.com/github.com/sourcegraph/terraform-aws-executors/-/tree/modules/credentials) and [GCP](https://sourcegraph.com/github.com/sourcegraph/terraform-google-executors/-/tree/modules/credentials) executor modules.
-As for auto scaling, using them you get properly configured credentials in the Terraform outputs.
+In order to do that, the Prometheus instance bundled with your Sourcegraph deployment must be able to scrape the executor metrics endpoint.

+That requires two things:

+1. Provide Prometheus with service account credentials that allow it to get a list of active compute instances from the cloud provider.
+2. Add additional scrape jobs to Prometheus.

+To add service account credentials, you can use the `credentials` submodule in both our [AWS](https://sourcegraph.com/github.com/sourcegraph/terraform-aws-executors/-/tree/modules/credentials) and [GCP](https://sourcegraph.com/github.com/sourcegraph/terraform-google-executors/-/tree/modules/credentials) executor modules.

 ```terraform
 module "credentials" {